We take a look at how to put together a great customer service letter, giving examples to bring best practice to life.

 For more on putting together a good thank-you letter, read our article: How to Write a Thank-You Letter to a Customer

-Thanks to Mazaru for sharing each of the letter examples that we’ve used in this article.
+Thanks to Mazaru for sharing some of the example letters that we’ve used in this article.

 To find more of our advice on writing for customer service, read our articles: